-44 Farrell and Sandilya (n 38).
+Farrell and Sandilya (n 38).

-45 Organisation for Economic Co-operation and Development, Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations (Report, July 2017) ('Transfer Pricing Guidelines'); Graham Kellas, 'Natural Gas: Experience and Issues' in Philip Daniel, Michael Keen and Charles McPherson (eds), The Taxation of Petroleum and Minerals: Principles, Problems and Practice (Routledge, 2010) 163.
+Organisation for Economic Co-operation and Development, Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations (Report, July 2017) ('Transfer Pricing Guidelines'); Graham Kellas, 'Natural Gas: Experience and Issues' in Philip Daniel, Michael Keen and Charles McPherson (eds), The Taxation of Petroleum and Minerals: Principles, Problems and Practice (Routledge, 2010) 163.

-Four integrated gas projects in Australia are selected: Inpex's Ichthys LNG, Woodside Petroleum's Pluto LNG, and Chevron's Wheatstone LNG and Gorgon LNG projects.
+LNG projects.
 Using economic data from these projects, fiscal scenarios are analysed with the Fiscal Analysis of Resource Industries ('FARI') model from the International Monetary Fund ('IMF').
 The FARI model is Excel-based and primarily used for revenue forecasting and fiscal regime design.

-Some Definitions
+A Some Definitions